Tuesday 7th July – Fourteenth week in Ordinary Time – MESSAGE FOR THE DAY

 When we cannot gather for Mass

-- We want to offer this page as a resource with encouraging news, prayers, reflections and Scripture quotations to help our people through this difficult time when we can no longer receive the Eucharist or gather together physically as a community.
+- We wanted to offer this page as a resource with encouraging news, prayers, reflections and Scripture quotations to help our people through the difficult time when we could no longer receive the Eucharist or gather together physically as a community.
+And that is still partly the position.
+We are conscious that, even though limited-attendance public Masses can now resume, some people will feel nervous about spending time in an indoor space with others, and others still will remain confined to their homes because of their vulnerabilities.
+See above for a message about the future of this page

 - Pope Benedict XVI once wrote movingly of the graces that can go with fasting from the Eucharist.
 None of us have voluntarily chosen the present fast, but we can respond to it as if we have.
 Click here for that, and click here for a note from Fr Jonathan on making a “spiritual communion”, when physical communion is unavailable,